May 25, 2025

 • may not fit hikers with narrow feet

-Overall Review: Topo Trailventure 2
+Should you buy the Topo Trailventure 2

 Does the the Topo Trailventure 2 seem like your sort of hiking boot?
 If so, please consider picking up your pair through the affiliate links above.
 Hiking Feet may receive a small commission from the retailer (at no cost to you).
 Those commissions aren’t much.
-But they fund this site (and compensate me for the hundreds of unpaid hours I spent creating free content to help you buy the right hiking boots or shoes).
+But they fund this site (and compensate me for the thousands of unpaid hours I spent creating free content to help you buy the right hiking boots or shoes).

 If this site hooked you up, please consider hooking me up, too.
 (Or at least hit that like or share button below.)
 Thanks, I appreciate it!